 A stack will typically have a core technology, such as a customer relationship management platform.
 Then working with that will be an events platform and a social media management tool.
 These different tools will plug together to enable marketing teams to deliver seamless customer experiences.
 And data collected from each of the different parts of the stack can be easily extracted to provide insights, enabling the marketing experience to stay as good as it can.

 Although organisations are using a range of learning technologies, what remains unclear is what a stack might look like.
 That’s because the learning technology market has evolved to provide a one size fits all approach.

 Marketers understand that when it comes to marketing technology, the whole is greater than the sum of its parts.
 L&D teams get this and are starting to build their own ecosystems.
 But without clarity on what is required and why, that might become a sprawling set of technologies posing interoperability challenges.

 Thinking in terms of a learning technology stack will help organisations focus on the technologies that will be needed at the core, along with additional tools required to deliver employees’ specific requirements.
 It will also help prevent ecosystems from becoming too large and unwieldy.
 At the heart of this will be a clear understanding of what data will need to be collected and why.

 As L&D teams look to technology to answer a broader set of organisational and learning challenges, an efficient approach to organising technology that delivers the required is what’s needed.
 A learning technology stack might just be the answer.

-Find out more about how technology is impacting the L&D landscape and access our latest insights as we launch our new market report: Striking the Balance for Better Learning Experiences.
-Sign up for our breakfast seminar on Wednesday 20th March.
+Find out more about how technology is impacting the L&D landscape and access our latest insights in new market report: The digital opportunity – striking the digital balance for better learning experiences.